aleen42/PersonalWiki/post/float_clear/float_clear.md

 <br/>

 `float` attribute can be set as `left` or `right`, that means you can float this element to the left or right.
+For example, if we set `float: right;` to `div3`, you will find that this element has been moved to the right side.

 <br />